mfigura/Resilient-consensus-based-MARL/README.md

 results presented in the paper and prevent adversarial attacks that can arbitrarily hurt cooperative network performance including the one studied in [[2]](#2).
 The repository contains folders whose description is provided below:

-1) agents - contains RPBCAC and adversarial agents
+1) agents - contains resilient and adversarial agents
 2) environments - contains a grid world environment for the cooperative navigation task
 3) simulation_results - contains plots that show training performance
 4) training - contains functions for training agents